-Hawaii Pacific University does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Hawaii Pacific University accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Hawaii Pacific University has a summer session, so students can earn credits during the summer.

 Hawaii Pacific University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|